 When reaching out, keep it short and sweet while remaining polite and professional.
 Content coordinators are busy people and they just want to know what’s in it for their publication and what makes you so special.
 Help this along with providing writing samples and any pertinent credentials.
 Also have a clear idea of what you’re pitching – either in the form of a few well thought-out topic ideas or one really well thought-out idea with a paragraph including which points you plan on hitting.
 A lot of this is trial and error and finding something that works with your style – once you get into a rhythm, you’ll have a better idea of what works and what doesn’t.

 One last important thing – don’t mention getting a link in your initial outreach.
 You can look at their site and confirm whether it’s something they do for their writers, but don’t just flat-out ask for a link right out of the gate.
 Not only could you be unwittingly violating Google guidelines, it’s also just kinda icky.

-Make sure your post is completely free of spelling and grammar errors.
+Make sure your guest posts is completely free of spelling and grammar errors.
 Use a tool such as Grammarly or have somebody else read your post with a fresh pair of eyes.
 Be sure you are writing something useful to your readers, something that only someone with your level of expertise could provide.
 If readers can find your information with a quick Google search, try to dig deeper or find another angle.
 Don’t forget to include your link in a byline or bio!

-Guest post outreach can feel like a bear when you’re first starting out.
+Guest post outreach and content marketing can feel like a bear when you’re first starting out.
 Pace yourself in a way that matches your available resources.
 If that means just getting one good piece published a month, that’s great!
 Remember that SEO is a long game, and consistent measures are what count.